MJKWoolnough/gedcom/README.md

 }
 ```

-AgeStructure is a GEDCOM structure type
+AgeStructure is a GEDCOM structure type.

 #### type AncestralFileNumber